 When I first started visiting the club, I would sit away from everyone and write.
 About a month after I started my daily sojourn, one of the regulars came over and asked, “Are you writing a book?”
 I didn't take it as him being sarcastic, but rather to be funny.
 It's typical when someone is writing and you don't know what they're writing about.
 Courteously, I replied, “Yes, I am.”
 Not sure I was being truthful he stated, “Really?”
 I said, “Seriously, I am.
 It's a love story about a guy that meets a very wealthy and powerful woman.
 The title is Victoria.”
 Nodding that he believed me, he then struck up a conversation about basic personal things, like how long have you lived here and other typical, get to know you things.

-I'm not going to say I don't ever talk about these things; that is my losses, disappoints, and problems.
+I'm not going to say I don't ever talk about these things; that is my losses, disappointments, and problems.
 Sometimes in conversations, I refer to them when I think they're apropos.
 Normally, I just keep them to myself.
 In some cases, they were things I couldn't do anything about them.
-Others times I was the totally responsible for outcome and they were a mixed bag.
+Other times I was the one that was totally responsible for the outcome and they were a mixed bag.
 What I can say, is that I learned something from each of them.
 Unfortunately, many people repeat some of the things, because they expect the world to change for them; it usually doesn't.